hashgraph/hedera-json-rpc-relay/docs/design/batch-request.md

 7. should not execute batch request when disabled
 8. batch request be disabled by default
 9. batch request
+10. should return error for an batch request item method that is not allowed for batch requests

 ### Websocket Requests
 1. should execute "eth_chainId" in batch request ( 2 or 3 requests)